Elizabeth Abimbola Awoliyi: Life

-Elizabeth Abimbola Awoliyi returned to Nigeria and became a gynaecologist and junior medical officer at the Massey Street Hospital Lagos.
-She later became a chief consultant and Medical Director at that hospital, holding the latter position from 1960 through 1969.
+Awoliyi returned to Nigeria and became a gynaecologist and junior medical officer at the Massey Street Hospital Lagos.
+She later became a chief consultant and medical director at that hospital, holding the latter position from 1960 through 1969.
 In 1962, she was appointed as a senior specialist gynaecologist and obstetrician by the Federal Ministry of Health.

-Some of her awards are: Member of the Most Excellent Order of the British Empire (MBE), Iya Abiye of Lagos, Iyalaje of Oyo Empire, and Nigerian National Honor – Officer of the Order of the Federal Republic (OFR).
+Some of her awards are Member of the Most Excellent Order of the British Empire (MBE), Iya Abiye of Lagos, Iyalaje of Oyo Empire, and Nigerian National Honor – Officer of the Order of the Federal Republic (OFR).

 The novel Return to Life, by her son Tunji Awoliyi, is dedicated to her.

-Elizabeth Abimbola Awoliyi is mentioned in "Chapter Six: Nigerian Heroines of the 20th Century" in the book Nigerian heroes and heroines: and other issues in citizenship education, by Godwin Chukwuemeka Ezeh.
+Awoliyi is included as a "Nigerian Heroine of the 20th Century" in the book Nigerian Heroes and Heroines: and other issues in citizenship education, by Godwin Chukwuemeka Ezeh.

-Dr. Abimbola Awoliyi Memorial Hospital is located in Lagos Island, Lagos, Nigeria.
+The Dr. Abimbola Awoliyi Memorial Hospital is located in Lagos Island, Lagos, Nigeria.

-Elizabeth Awoliyi dabbled in private enterprise – owning a 27-acre poultry and orange farm in Agege, Lagos and becoming director of the commercial medical store in Lagos.
+Awoliyi owned a 27-acre poultry and orange farm in Agege, Lagos, and became director of the commercial medical store in Lagos.

 NCWS

-Elizabeth Abimbola Awoliyi was the pioneer president of the Lagos branch of the National Council of Women's Societies (NCWS) and a member of the national committee of the organization.
-As a member, she contributed to various policies and activities of the women's organization.
+Awoliyi was the pioneer president of the Lagos branch of the National Council of Women's Societies (NCWS) and a member of the national committee of the organization and she contributed to their policies and activities.
 She negotiated for the gift of a national headquarters located at Tafawa Balewa Square and was a consultant to the organization's family planning clinic which later became the planned parenthood federation of Nigeria.
 She succeeded Kofo Ademola as the second president of the NCWS in 1964.